 It is no secret that depression is a major epidemic in America.
 But just how severe is it?

-According to research by the National Health Institute of America, 4.3% of adults suffered at least one depressive episodes in 2016… that’s 10.3 millionpeople, 36% of whom did not seek treatment.
+According to research by the National Health Institute of America, 4.3% of adults suffered at least one depressive episode in 2016… that’s 10.3 million people, 36% of whom did not seek treatment.

 When it comes to adolescents, the treatment statistics are even more discouraging.
 In 2016, 3.1 million people between the ages of 12-17 suffered at least one major depressive episode.
 60% remained untreated.

 The fact the depression can lead to addiction and vice versa is something that cannot be denied.
 In many cases, it is difficult to distinguish which of these disorders occurred first.
 Many who experience depression turn to substances as a way to pull themselves out of their chronic sadness.

 On the other hand, addiction often leads to depression as substance dependency hijacks the brain’s natural release of dopamine, resulting in a loss of interest and an increased sense of worthlessness.

 While many people confuse depression with just a standard case of the blues, the reality is that depression is a chronic disease that persists much longer than just an ‘off’ week.
 Depression symptoms are overwhelming and can even lead to physical pain and interfere with day-to-day life.

 While the symptoms of depression vary, many individuals experience a combination of several of the following: